AdobeDocs/contributor.en/help/setup/full-workflow.md

 ### Publishing

 Remember, your pull request has to be merged by a PR reviewer before the changes can be included in the next scheduled publishing run.
 Pull requests are normally reviewed/merged in the order of submission.
 If your pull request requires merging for a specific publishing run, you will need to work with your PR reviewer ahead of time to ensure that merging happens prior to publishing.

-After your contributions are approved and merged, the docs.microsoft.com publishing process picks them up.
-Depending on the team that manages the repository you are contributing to, publishing times can vary.